richardjtelford/checker/README.md

 The “packages” key has an element for each package installed.
-These take the same recommended” and “minimum” fields as above, and also a “message” field which is printed in the package is not installed.
-This could be used to point to the location of packages not available on CRAN.
+These take the same recommended” and “minimum” fields as above, and also a “message” field which is printed in the package is not installed (the “\>” lets the message span several lines).
+The message could be used to point to the location of packages not available on CRAN.

 The dashes denote the start and end of the yaml are optional.
 The formatting with white space must be followed.